 The venue for this course is the University of London, Bloomsbury Campus, Central London – you can see more venue and travel details here.

-The cost of the five day Economics Summer School is £475 per student.
+The cost of the five-day Economics Summer School is £495 per student.
 Please note that accommodation is not included, and must be arranged independently if required.
-Bookings for any event may be made by individual students or parents or through the school.

 Partial fees bursaries are available for students who would otherwise face financial barriers to attending the course – please see here for details.

-To book a place or places at the Economics Summer School, or if you have any further questions, simply call on 0845 519 4827, email email@example.com, or use the form below.
+To book a place or places at the Economics Summer School, or if you have any further questions, simply call on 0845 519 4827, email email@example.com, or book online.